Stop Amos Financial Phone Harassment!

 The only way a debt collector can garnish your wages is if they sue you to court and win a lawsuit against you and the court grants them permission to garnish your wages.
 Everything outside of this is just a threat and a violation of your rights under the FDCPA.

+Threatening to send debtors to jail is one tactic that debt collectors use often.
+People are thrown into a state of panic and fear when they hear debt collectors issue such threats.
 This is why debtors need to be aware of what a debt collector can and can not do to them, by reading about the Fair Debt Collection Practices Act.
 According to federal laws, a debt collector cannot send a debtor to jail over a debt.
 Any debt collector telling you that they will send you to jail is threatening you and that is prohibited by the FDCPA.
 Being in debt is not a crime and therefore should not be treated as such.

-Address: 3330 Skokie Valley Rd
+Address: 3330 Skokie Valley Rd Highland Park, IL 60035-1035 Phone: (847) 433-2600

-No, they are not.
-They are an approved collection agency.
+No, they are not. they are an approved collection agency.
 According to the Better Business Bureau website, Amos Financial has been in business since 1999 and has an active file opened with the Better Business Bureau.
 Read more about them here: Amos Financial Better Business Bureau

-Known Amos Financial Collection Call Numbers
+📲Known Amos Financial Collection Agency Call Numbers

 Are you receiving any harassing phone calls from any of the following numbers?